 However, we also need to point out the Proton Mail logging case.
 In this case, Proton Mail cooperated with police to target a user and provide IP address logs to authorities, who subsequently arrested the Proton Mail user.
 This is important for anyone to consider when signing up for a Proton service, whether it be Proton Mail or Proton VPN.

-On the bright side, Proton VPN has successfully completed a no-logs audit, which was conducted by Securitum.
+On the bright side, Proton VPN has successfully completed several no-logs audits conducted by independent auditing firms such as Securitum.
 You can see other verified no-logs VPNs here.

 ExpressVPN background check